Super Bowl XI: Fourth quarter

 Vikings defensive tackle Alan Page sacked Stabler for an 11-yard loss to start the fourth quarter, leading to an Oakland punt.
-The Vikings then advanced to the Oakland 37-yard line behind Tarkenton completions to White of 14 and 18 yards, with the second featuring a combined hit from safeties Jack Tatum and Skip Thomas that sent White's helmet and mouthguard flying (and left him momentarily knocked out).
+The Vikings then advanced to the Oakland 37-yard line behind Tarkenton completions to White of 14 and 18 yards, with the second featuring a combined hit from safeties Jack Tatum and Skip Thomas which sent White's helmet and mouthguard flying (and left him momentarily knocked out).
 On 3rd-and-3, Hall intercepted a pass from Tarkenton and returned it 16 yards to the Minnesota 46.
 Three plays later, Biletnikoff's 48-yard reception from Stabler moved the ball to the Vikings' 2-yard line.
 Banaszak rushed in for another touchdown, increasing the Raiders' lead to 26–7.
 All three Raiders offensive touchdowns had been preceded on the previous play by key receptions by Biletnikoff.

 White returned the ensuing kickoff 19 yards to the Minnesota 32-yard line.
 Four plays later Tarkenton completed a 25-yard pass to Rashad to the Oakland 28.
 On the next play, cornerback Willie Brown put the game completely out of reach by intercepting a pass intended for White and returned it 75 yards for an Oakland touchdown.
 Mann's extra point attempt again went wide right, but Oakland's lead was now 32–7.

 After both teams turned the ball over on downs, a four-score Minnesota comeback was considered impossible and the Vikings brought in backup quarterback Bob Lee.
 He then led Minnesota 86 yards in 9 plays, scoring on a 14-yard touchdown pass to Voigt with only 25 seconds remaining.
 Oakland wide receiver Mike Siani recovered Minnesota's ensuing onside kick to end the game and secure the Raiders' first Super Bowl title.
+The Vikings walked sadly off the field with their 4th Super Bowl loss against no victories; as of 2026, Minnesota has come close to returning to a Super Bowl numerous times but not done so.